+- 4. Portal DEPRECATED

 - a.
 Problem: Users shall not need to register/login for each oK-module

 - b.
 Constraints:

 - Single-Sign-On or Workstation Login

 - c.
 Assumptions: Liferay (DEPRECATED) handles user sessions, configuration & access rights for portal pages.

 - d.
 Alternatives:

 - Liferay

 - oK-self implementation

 - e.
 Decision:

 - Liferay DEPRECATED Requirements to a portal are not clear at the current state. eLogbook implemented an own entry-point which shall be reused (up until further advises).

 - 5. Identity & Access Management

 - a.
 Problem: Users shall be differentiated and have different access rights to modules.

 - b.
 Constraints:

 - An oK-self implementation is very cost intensive

 - Open source tools shall be used and abstracted via an API

 - c.
 Assumptions:

 - Liferay can be used to manage Rights & Roles not only for GUI, but also for backend.

 - Liferay can incorporate existing LDAP or AD user token

 - Keycloak can be used to manage Rights & Roles in the backend

 - Keycloak can incorporate existing LDAP or AD user token.

 - The use of Liferay may hinder replacement in later point of time

 - d.
 Alternatives:

 - Liferay

 - Keycloak

 - Ok-self implementation

 - e.
 Decision:

 - Keycloak must be used for Rights&Role Management to enable Access & Identity Management with a facade (that needs to be developed to make Keycloak replaceable in oK context) UPDATE: A facade has been implemented in eLogbook and shall be reused by all further modules.
 Please take a look at the eLogbook documentation.

 - 6. ESB Talend vs. Mule DEPRECATED

 - a.
 Problem: Which ESB to choose

 - b.
 Constraints:

 - No vendor lock-in, open source

-- ESB only transport medium, no higher functions shall be used to prevent lock-in. - Choice of ESB applies only for the reference platform the DSO may use others in their production environment. - Exchangeability must be ensured c.
-Assumptions:

-■ Open source ESB prevents vendor-lock-in and can be developed further, Talend can be used in long term.
+- ESB only transport medium, no higher functions shall be used to prevent lock-in. - Choice of ESB applies only for the reference platform the DSO may use others in their production environment. - Exchangeability must be ensured - c.
+Assumptions: - Open source ESB prevents vendor-lock-in and can be developed further, Talend can be used in long term. - d.

-- d.
 Alternatives: (By previously study) Talend, Mule - e.
 Decision: Talend (got feedback on request) DEPRECATED as going to microservices, a direct communication may be allowed it is up to the system operator, if and which central instance to use.
-If a ESB is needed, on the reference environment / demo environment this will be a Talend ESB.

-7. ESB CIM/REST Interfaces

-- a.
-Problem: A founded way to describe DSOs data is needed

-- b.
-Constraints: Standardized base,

-- c.
-Assumptions: RESTful webservices can be used according to CIM Standards, REST is easier to integrate than Soap

-- d.
-Alternatives: CIM in different Versions, RESTful, Soap

-- e.
-Decision: CIM Version 17 or newer, REST

-- 8. BPMN Camunda (not explicitely specified)

-- a.
-Problem: Process Engine

-- b.
-Constraints:

-- c.
-Assumptions:

-- d.
-Alternatives:
+If a ESB is needed, on the reference environment / demo environment this will be a Talend ESB. - 7.
+ESB CIM/REST Interfaces - a.
+Problem: A founded way to describe DSOs data is needed - b.
+Constraints: Standardized base, - c.
+Assumptions: RESTful webservices can be used according to CIM Standards, REST is easier to integrate than Soap - d.
+Alternatives: CIM in different Versions, RESTful, Soap - e.
+Decision: CIM Version 17 or newer, REST - 8.
+BPMN Camunda (not explicitely specified) - a.
+Problem: Process Engine - b.
+Constraints: - c.
+Assumptions: - d.
+Alternatives: - e.

-- e.
 Decision: Camunda (It is suggested to use Camunda for business processes.
 If a software developer names an alternative, the AC will discuss this.
 Camunda is Blacklisted to Version 7.10 because of failed Eclipse IP-Check.
-Version 7.11 shall pass the IP-Check, but IP-Check needs to be done.)
+For Version 7.11 the whole Camunda-bpm-platform/process-engine did not pass the IP Check, due tue licensing issues.
+The subpackages engine-cdi, engine-plugins, engine-rest, engine-spring, engine of camunda-bpm-platform in Version 7.11 passed the Eclipse IP Check. - 9.
+Business reporting - a.
+Problem: some modules need to create human readable reports of business purposes - b.
+Constraints: - c.
+Assumptions: - d.
+Alternatives: JasperReports Library, BIRT, Crystal Reports - e.
+Decision: As Crystal Reports is closed source software, JasperReports Library or BIRT shall be used for generation of business reports.